art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `date_opened` - Date and time the membership was first created
 * `date_used` - Date and time the membership was last used
 * `valid_days` - Number indicating for how many more days the membership will be valid
-* `valid_until` - Date and time of when the membership will become invald
+* `valid_until` - Date and time of when the membership will become invalid
 * `members` - An array representing each person associated with this membership.
 Fields include:
   * `id` - Unique identifier of this person on the membership
   * `member_type` - Number representing the type of member this person is